olefriis/simplepvr-backend-ruby/README.md

 * Some kind of live TV.
 * Create metadata for XBMC and Serviio.
-* Duplication detection.
 * Commercial detection.
+* Intelligent planning of recordings, taking duplications etc. into account.
 * Record multiple programmes on same multiplex, so we are not restricted to only recording two programmes at once.
+* More complete XMLTV parser.

 Development
 ===========
 You need the following installed:

-* Ruby 1.9.3 or newer.
+* Ruby 2.0 or newer.
 * [Bundler](http://gembundler.com/).
 * [Karma](http://karma-runner.github.com/0.8/index.html).
 * [PhantomJS](http://phantomjs.org/) - and the phantomjs executable must be on your path.